|This document is written for WeeChat versions ≥ 0.3.0 but should preferably be used with latest stable version of WeeChat.|

 If you are using screen, you can add this line to your ~/.screenrc:

-If your TERM variable has wrong value and that WeeChat is already running, don’t panic!
-You can change it without restarting, thanks to script shell.py:
+If your TERM variable has wrong value and that WeeChat is already running, you can change it with these two commands (with WeeChat ≥ 1.0):

 Please read user’s guide for more information about colors management.